cbsobral/FIES-DefaultRisk-ML/README.md

 ## Module00
-In this module we prepare the data and run preliminary analysis of features.
+In this module we prepare the data and perform an initial analysis of the features.

 ## Module01
-In this module we implement the machine learning methods and provide performance measures for the classification tasks.
+In this module, we implement the machine learning methods and provide performance measures for the classification tasks.

+## Module02 a-c
+In module 2 a-c, we implement random grid search and sampling strategies to find out which hyperparameters give the best AUC value.

+## Module03
+Here we implement a composite predictor consisting of a combination of the three best performing individual models: ANN, RF and LR.
+This module also evaluates the significance of the features.

+# Conclusions
+The overall results showed that Artificial Neural Networks performed best in each context.
+Moreover, up-sampling and down-sampling strategies did not noticeably improve the performance of the models in terms of AUC score.
+Finally, with respect to feature importance, we found that loan-related characteristics - rather than individual characteristics - are the most important predictors of default.